im95able/Str2D/README.md

    sset.insert(rand_int());
 }
 ```
+### Unguarded Insertion
 `insert` method of the set first has to look for the place where the object has to be inserted.
 If we happen to know
-where that place is, we can insert directly there without breaking the set invariants(the element before the place we're inserting must be less or equal to, and the element at the place we're inserting must be greater or equal to the element we want to insert).
+where that place is, we can insert the element directly there.
+Unguarded insert methods of `set` and `map` data structures don't do any checks to see whether the the place we're inserting is valid for the given element.
+We must insure ourselves that the set invariants aren't broken(the element before the place we're inserting must be less or equal to, and the element at the place we're inserting must be greater or equal to the element we want to insert).
 ```cpp
 void unguarded_set_insertion_example() {
    seg_vec_t sset = init_set();